mattsoulanille/NovaJS/README.md

 This is an experiment in making Escape Velocity Nova run in the browser.
 Escape Velocity Nova (EV Nova) is a game created by [Ambrosia Software](http://www.ambrosiasw.com/) in collaboration with [ATMOS](https://en.wikipedia.org/wiki/ATMOS_Software).

 [Here's a running example that supports multiplayer](http://54.173.49.38/) (works in modern browsers).
-This version is running release [0.1-alpha-js](https://github.com/mattsoulanille/NovaJS/releases/tag/v0.1-alpha-js).
+This version is running release [0.1-alpha-js](https://github.com/mattsoulanille/NovaJS/releases/tag/v0.1-alpha-js), an earlier version written in JavaScript.
+This version uses TypeScript and is not yet at feature parity with the JavaScript version.
 #### Controls (mostly standard EV Nova):
 * Arrow keys to move
 * Spacebar to fire